frangucc/thenodechronbook/stealth_mode.md

 * We've illustrated some of the political history and higher level concepts of Tesla and Turing...
 But we need to ensure a cohesive, historical story is told.
 * We also need a clear breakout and transition into the technology they created with a clear technical description, references and QR codes out to each.
   * Section QR Codes should be about: AC-DC Tutorial, FSM Coding Example
-* Axioms included should be about: Voltage, F
+* Axioms for Tesla section should include: Voltage, Electromagnetism, Vibration (other?)
+* Axioms for Turing section should incldue: Microprocessors, CPU Design, FSMs

+### SCREENPLAY BEGINS:

 PAGE 2-6